Saik0s/Whisperboard/README.md

 ## Installation

 1. Clone this repository
-2. Run `git submodule update --init --recursive` to clone whisper.cpp submodule
-3. Run `make` to download the model
-4. Open the project in Xcode
+2. Open the project in Xcode

 ## Contribution